 Our office attempts to schedule appointments at your convenience.
-Preschool children should be seen in the morning because they are more awake, and we can work more slowly with them for their comfort.
+Preschool children should be seen in the morning because they are more attentive at that time and we can work comfortably with them.
 School children with a lot of homework should be seen in the morning for the same reason.
 Dental appointments are an excused absence, and missing school can be minimal when regular dental care is scheduled.

 What about Finances?